david-tub/BeamMeUp/README.md

 - Update `BMU.overlandDelvesPublicDungeons`
     - zoneId of the overland zone as index
     - zoneId of the corresponding delves and public dungeons
+    - achievementId of the group event (skill point) for each public dungeon
 - Update `BMU.treasureAndSurveyMaps` (if the new overland zone contains treasure & survey maps or clues)
     - zoneId of the overland zone as index
     - itemId of the corresponding survey map (by type), treasure map or clue